numaproj/numaflow-go/development.md

    ```shell
    go mod tidy
    ```
-   Create a PR for these changes.
+   Create a PR for these changes

 ### Adding a New Example